superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

 ### Options

 ```
       --admission-control strings                               Admission is divided into two phases.
 In the first phase, only mutating admission plugins run.
 In the second phase, only validating admission plugins run.
 The names in the below list may represent a validating plugin, a mutating plugin, or both.
 The order of plugins in which they are passed to this flag does not matter.
-Comma-delimited list of: AlwaysAdmit, AlwaysDeny, AlwaysPullImages, CertificateApproval, CertificateSigning, CertificateSubjectRestriction, ClusterTrustBundleAttest, DefaultIngressClass, DefaultStorageClass, DefaultTolerationSeconds, DenyServiceExternalIPs, EventRateLimit, ExtendedResourceToleration, ImagePolicyWebhook, LimitPodHardAntiAffinityTopology, LimitRanger, MutatingAdmissionPolicy, MutatingAdmissionWebhook, NamespaceAutoProvision, NamespaceExists, NamespaceLifecycle, NodeDeclaredFeatureValidator, NodeRestriction, OwnerReferencesPermissionEnforcement, PersistentVolumeClaimResize, PodNodeSelector, PodSecurity, PodTolerationRestriction, PodTopologyLabels, Priority, ResourceQuota, RuntimeClass, ServiceAccount, StorageObjectInUseProtection, TaintNodesByCondition, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
+Comma-delimited list of: AlwaysAdmit, AlwaysDeny, AlwaysPullImages, CertificateApproval, CertificateSigning, CertificateSubjectRestriction, ClusterTrustBundleAttest, DefaultIngressClass, DefaultStorageClass, DefaultTolerationSeconds, DenyServiceExternalIPs, EventRateLimit, ExtendedResourceToleration, ImagePolicyWebhook, JobValidation, LimitPodHardAntiAffinityTopology, LimitRanger, MutatingAdmissionPolicy, MutatingAdmissionWebhook, NamespaceAutoProvision, NamespaceExists, NamespaceLifecycle, NodeDeclaredFeatureValidator, NodeRestriction, OwnerReferencesPermissionEnforcement, PersistentVolumeClaimResize, PodGroupProtection, PodGroupWorkloadExists, PodNodeSelector, PodResizeValidator, PodSecurity, PodTolerationRestriction, PodTopologyLabels, Priority, ResourceQuota, RuntimeClass, ServiceAccount, StorageObjectInUseProtection, TaintNodesByCondition, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
 (DEPRECATED: Use --enable-admission-plugins or --disable-admission-plugins instead.
 Will be removed in a future version.)
       --admission-control-config-file string                    File with admission control configuration.
       --advertise-address ip                                    The IP address on which to advertise the apiserver to members of the cluster.
 This address must be reachable by the rest of the cluster.
 If blank, the --bind-address will be used.
 If --bind-address is unspecified, the host's default interface will be used.
       --aggregator-reject-forwarding-redirect                   Aggregator reject forwarding redirect response back to client. (default true)
       --allow-metric-labels stringToString                      The map from metric-label to value allow-list of this label.
 The key's format is <MetricName>,<LabelName>.
 The value's format is <allowed_value>,<allowed_value>...e.g. metric1,label1='v1,v2,v3', metric1,label2='v1,v2,v3' metric2,label1='v1,v2,v3'. (default [])
       --allow-metric-labels-manifest string                     The path to the manifest file that contains the allow-list mapping.
-The format of the file is the same as the flag --allow-metric-labels.
+The format of the file is the same as the flag --allow-metric-labels, i.e.,
+                                                                allowListMapping:
+                                                                  "metric1,label1": "value11,value12"
+                                                                  "metric2,label2": ""
                                                                 Note that the flag --allow-metric-labels will override the manifest file.
       --allow-privileged                                        If true, allow privileged containers. [default=false]
       --anonymous-auth                                          Enables anonymous requests to the secure port of the API server.
 Requests that are not rejected by another authentication method are treated as anonymous requests.
 Anonymous requests have a username of system:anonymous, and a group name of system:unauthenticated. (default true)
       --api-audiences strings                                   Identifiers of the API.
 The service account token authenticator will validate that tokens used against the API are bound to at least one of these audiences.
 If the --service-account-issuer flag is configured and this flag is not, this field defaults to a single element list containing the issuer URL.